matthewmueller/graph.ql/Readme.md

 })
 ```

-With `graph.ql`, it looks like this:
+With `graph.ql`, we just need to do this:

 ```js
 var schema = Schema(`